 Villanova graduates are respected education professionals in this area and in neighboring states.
 This department and Career Services work cooperatively to help graduates secure employment in school districts of their choice.
 Pennsylvania teachers have a starting salary of over $41,000, with average overall salaries of over $60,000.
 Schools in area districts also offer excellent benefits and opportunities for continuing education.
 Teaching offers a life of purpose and vision.
 The opportunity to educate future generations is a great responsibility.
 Teachers continue to lead the polls of America's most respected professionals.
 Villanova's graduates are prepared with at least 36 credits in their teaching areas, and with the addition of the solid liberal arts Core Curriculum, qualify for the federal designation of "Highly Qualified."

 Title II of the Higher Education Act of 1998, section 207, requires colleges and universities to make public the results of the Praxis tests required to teach in Pennsylvania's public schools.
 Villanova teaching candidates must pass the PAPA test of basic skills to enter the program, and have had a 100% pass rate (statewide pass rate ranged from 94% to 99%).
 The Praxis II subject assessment tests are required for state certification in the specific teaching areas.
 Following is a chart of Praxis II pass rates.
-For more information, contact Title II officer, Carol Thon, at 610.519.5593.
+For more information, contact Title II officer, Nancy Franz, at 610.519.5593.